 Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

 It should be noted that men experiencing retrograde ejaculation may still be able to have children through assisted reproductive technologies (ART).
 This can involve collecting healthy sperm from the urine after ejaculation to be used for in vitro fertilization (IVF).
-A crucial consideration for individuals dealing with retrograde ejaculation is whether the condition is permanent.
-In many cases, timely and appropriate treatment can improve or resolve retrograde ejaculation, enhancing the prospects of achieving fertility.
+A crucial consideration for individuals dealing with dry orgasms is whether the condition is permanent.
+In many cases, timely and appropriate retrograde ejaculation treatment can improve or resolve retrograde ejaculation, enhancing the prospects of achieving fertility.

 What are the Retrograde Ejaculation Signs and Symptoms?